-The first statement follows directly from the Remark in the previous subsection.
-For the second statement, let us compute the spectral sequence associated to the filtration with $k_1$.
-It is sufficient to show that the second term in that sequence is $\Xi$.
-The latter statement in turn is shown if we can prove that the complexes
+The first statement follows directly from Remark \ref{rem:dpluszero}.
+For the second statement, let us compute the spectral sequence associated to the filtration by $k_1$ introduced above.
+Because $\Xi$ is a subcomplex, it will be sufficient to show that the cohomology of the associated graded $\gr \Def(\hoe_n\to e_n)$ is $\Xi$.
+Given the description of the differential on the associated graded above, it is sufficient to show that the complexes